prt459/WSPR_GPS_Beacon/README.md

 or NMEA strings on the console, try moving the whole thing to a spot where it has a fighting chance of receiving satellites, so on a window ledge, or better still, outside.
 My UBlox does not decode anything on the shack bench which is under a metal roof, but does work next to the window.

+# Help
-If after all of this Letyou are still having problems, you are welcome to email me.
+If after all of this you are still having problems, you are welcome to email me.
 Good luck!